A longtime camper, Dan has experience with tents, pop-up trailers, camp trailers, and motorhomes.

 Winterizing an RV is not particularly difficult, but there are many facets to consider and many people don't cover all the bases they really should; they don't really know how to winterize an RV.
-Obviously the water system needs winterizing to prevent freezing and bursting water pipes, but parts of the chassis needs attention, the interior should be considered, the propane system and refrigerator requires care.
+Obviously, the water system needs winterizing to prevent freezing and bursting water pipes, but parts of the chassis need attention, the interior should be considered, and the propane system and refrigerator require care.

 Any RV owner can do the work; it is mostly a matter of knowing what to do and which areas should be getting a little TLC.
 This article is broken into sections to make it a little easier to use as a checklist; if a particular section does not apply to your RV, just skip over it and go on to the next.

 There are two approaches to RV winterizing when it comes to the water system; using a special RV antifreeze and emptying the system of water.
 In practice, a combination of both methods is probably the best.

 RV antifreeze is a special antifreeze solution that is at least semi-edible.
 This does not mean, of course, that you can drink it, but the small amounts inevitably left in the system won't hurt you either.
 To use the antifreeze method, the fresh water tank is filled with enough antifreeze solution (normally ½ antifreeze and ½ water) for the onboard pump to pick up and distribute to all areas of the water system.
 With the antifreeze in the fresh water tank, run the pump with the furthest water valve held open until the characteristic pink color comes from the faucet.
 Make sure that both hot and cold water faucets are opened one at a time so that both lines are filled with solution.